pponec/ujormKt/README.md

 # What remains to be done

-- reading and writing remote attributes (via relationships) is not supported yet
+- building remote attribute models (via relationships) is not supported yet (including reading and writing values of POJO)
 - the domain object model should be generated according to the original POJO objects in feature
 - API cleaning
+- Serialize a `Criterion` object into `JSON` format and parsing the result back to the object.
-- Integration of model filters with the Hibernate framework
+- Integration of model filters with the `Hibernate` ORM framework

 ## Usage: